vaibhav7775/Twitter-Data-Pipeline/README.md

 This process runs over a certain interval of time.
 This  is scheduled via airflow jobs which are deployed over AWS EC2 instances.

+PS : This project is insprired from project on youtube channel of Darshil Parmar.